Comparisons13 min read

 Security & Compliance

-For most individual creators and small teams, this category won't be a deciding factor.
-Both tools offer standard SSL encryption, GDPR compliance, and two-factor authentication.
+For most individual creators and small teams, this won't be a deciding factor.
+Both tools offer SSL encryption, GDPR compliance, and two-factor authentication.

-Where it matters is at the enterprise level.
-Canva Enterprise offers SSO (Single Sign-On), advanced permissions, audit logs, and compliance controls that VistaCreate simply doesn't match.
+But it matters at enterprise level.
+Canva Enterprise offers SSO, advanced permissions, audit logs, and compliance controls that VistaCreate simply doesn't have.

 Winner: Canva for enterprise.
 Draw for individuals and small teams.